ngowi/Anagram_checker/README.md

-# Anagram_checkerh
+# Anagram_checker
-This is a program for if two strings are anagrams
+Anagram_checker is a program for checking if two strings are anagrams